Delivering Educational Excellence

 West Leederville Primary School

 Welcome to our website.
 West Leederville Primary School is situated three kilometres from the central business district of Perth and occupies a unique place in public school education in Western Australia, due to the age and history of its buildings and a strong community focus.
 West Leederville Primary School is nestled in the Perth suburb of West Leederville, between Lake Monger and Subiaco Oval, 3 kms northwest of the CBD of Perth.
-West Leederville is the earliest area of residential subdivision in the Town of Cambridge occurring from 1891 onwards,with the school opening it’s doors in 1898 with 133 students.
-Today, close to 400 students from varied backgrounds and cultures are enrolled at the school.
+West Leederville is the earliest area of residential subdivision in the Town of Cambridge occurring from 1891 onwards,with the school opening its doors in 1898 with 133 students.
+Today, close over 550 students from varied backgrounds and cultures are enrolled at the school.

 Age of school